The Global Beauty and Wellness Awards 2021 - Nominations Open

 Last year, the jury awarded 39 winners and 89 finalists from 325 global entries from across the beauty, organic food, and hotel industries.
 Winning products came from global brands such as Estée Lauder and L’Oréal, but also niche independents Herbivore, Kate McLeod, Byredo, and Dr Barbara Sturm, or emerging brands Endota, Lavylites, Orpheus, and AEOS.

-This year, nominations will be open from now until early July.
-The evaluation process will be held electronically, and will last until September 3rd.
+This year, nominations will be open from now until the end of June.
+The evaluation process will be held electronically, between July 30th and September 3rd.
 The winners will be announced on September 10th, at an online or live GBWA award ceremony.

 Details: www.thegbwa.com